canton7/RestEase/README.md

 var user = await api.GetUserAsync("octocat", "token OAUTH-TOKEN");
 ```

-If you've got a header which needs to be specified when the API is created, but also need to be specified for all methods, you can use the `RestClient.For<T>` overload which takes a HttpClient, and use its `DefaultRequestHeaders` property:
+If you've got a header which needs to be specified when the API is created, but also needs to be specified for all methods, you can use the `RestClient.For<T>` overload which takes a HttpClient, and use its `DefaultRequestHeaders` property:

 ```csharp
 public interface IGitHubApi